ESMA guide

 There are a few things you can do:

-- You can deposit more money into your account to make up with the increased margin.
-Nevertheless, depending on what your trading size and style are, you may be required to deposit more funds that you may want.
+1. You can deposit more money into your account to make up with the increased margin.
+Nevertheless, depending on what your trading size and style are, you may be required to deposit more funds than you may want.
 Although, you could stake lower money but chances are you don’t want to go that route!

 Forex Brokers to Avoid ESMA